Osteopath vs Physiotherapist

 - The body is capable of self-regulation, self-healing and health maintenance.

 - Rational treatment is based on an understanding of the principles of body unity, self-regulation, and the interrelationship of structure and function.

 Osteopaths believe that your body’s ability to heal and maintain a proper state of health is impaired due to physical imbalances and strains to structure (bones, muscles, fascia, tendons, and ligaments).
-To ensure a balanced structure, an osteopath follows the above noted principles.
-Along with evaluating the area causing your issues, they will look at other contributing factors which may be causing the symptoms.
-This can include things such as environmental and lifestyle issues, family history and past traumas, etc. When taking everything in to consideration together, your osteopath will work to restore health and wellbeing to your body.
+To ensure a balanced structure, an osteopath follows the above-noted principles.
+Along with evaluating the area causing your issues, they will look at other contributing factors that may be causing the symptoms.
+This can include things such as environmental and lifestyle issues, family history and past traumas, etc. When taking everything into consideration together, your osteopath will work to restore health and wellbeing to your body.